 The TS-SWX2502 is one of the best slim subwoofers on the market.
 It's a well-built shallow mount pre-loaded enclosure that will fit under the rear seats of most vehicles.

-The enclosure houses Pioneer's TS-SW2502S4 shallow 10 inch subwoofer, which features an oversized cone structure that allows for a relatively larger cone and gasket surface without changing its standard external dimension.
+The enclosure houses Pioneer's TS-SW2502S4 shallow 10 inch subwoofer, which features an oversized cone structure.
+This structure allows for a relatively larger cone and gasket surface without changing its standard external dimension.

 The performance of the subwoofer is further enhanced by the dual spider design which allows for more cone motion control and supports the subwoofer's linear movement for accurate bass response.

-If I had to pick some criticisms for the TS-SWX2502, I'd have to say that you won't get as much ground-shaking bass as a regular sub by any means, but it sounds pretty decent for how compact it is.
-That said, if you're looking for a reasonably price compact, space-saving subwoofer that's designed to fill in the deep, rich bass that's missing from most factory stereo systems, then the TS-SWX2502 is a great choice.
+With that said, if you're looking for a reasonably price compact, space-saving subwoofer that's designed to fill in the deep, rich bass that's missing from most factory stereo systems, then the TS-SWX2502 is a great choice.

 - Music Power (Nominal): 1,200 W (400 W) Frequency Response: 20 Hz to 125 Hz, Sensitivity (1 W/1 m): 93 dB, Impedance: Single 4Ω Tight bass from a shallow compact design, Reinforced MICA injection-molded resin preloaded subwoofer cone

-As cars get smaller, there's less and less room for a traditional suboofer system.
-Kicker came up with one of the best powered subwoofer out there - Kicker Hideaway - It's designed to fit almost anywhere.
+As cars get smaller, there's less and less room for a traditional subwoofer system.
+Kicker Hideaway is one of the best powered subwoofer by Kicker as it's designed to fit almost anywhere.

 The Kicker Hideaway comes also with an adjustable low-pass crossover, a variable +6dB bass boost, phase-cancelling switch for max output and two automatic turn-on options.
 It also features low- and high-level inputs for integration with nearly any factory or aftermarket headunit.